aknutas/nails-package/README.md

 Requirements
 ----
-For now the project verifiably works on R version 3.4.1.
-See package requirements in DESCRIPTION and packrat/packrat.lock files.
+For now the project verifiably works on R version 3.4.2.
+See package requirements in the DESCRIPTION file.

 We are open source and free software
 ----